microsoft/msticpy/docs/source/visualization/ProcessTree.rst

 ===========

 This describes the use of the process tree data and visualization modules.
-These modules can be used with either Windows process creation events (ID 4688) or Linux auditd logs.
-The ProcessTree visualization is built using the `Bokeh library <https://bokeh.pydata.org>`__.
+These modules can be used with Windows process creation events (ID 4688), Linux auditd logs or Microsoft Defender for Endpoint (MDE) logs.
+The
+ProcessTree visualization is built using the `Bokeh library <https://bokeh.pydata.org>`__.